Large deviations for stochastic nonlinear systems of slow-fast diffusions with non-Gaussian L\'evy noises: Introduction

 In the last years, the long time large deviations behavior of slow-fast systems has attracted more and more attention because of the various applications in the fields of statistical physics, engineering, chemistry and financial mathematics \cite{Ba03,DZ10,Ki04}.
-The behavior of the slow variables on time-scales that are much longer than that over which the fast variables evolve, can be characterized via a large deviation principle.
+The behavior of the slow variables on time-scales that are much longer than that over which the fast variables evolve, can be characterized via a large deviation principle \cite{FW12}.

-The existence of a large deviation principle for slow-fast systems based on Brownian noise has been extensively investigated \cite{Bo16,Ki09,Sp13}.
+There exist fruitful results of large deviation principle for slow-fast systems based on Brownian noise \cite{Bo16,Ki09,Sp13,WRD}.
 Feng, Fouque and Kumar derived a large deviation principle for stochastic volatility models in two regimes where the maturity is small, and deduced asymptotic prices for out-of-the-money call and put options in \cite{FFK12}.
 Moreover, Bardi, Cesaroni and Ghilli \cite{BCG15} proved a large deviation principle for three regimes of stochastic systems affected by a stochastic volatility evolving at a faster time scale, and applied it to the asymptotics of option prices near maturity.

-The study of the large deviation principle for slow-fast systems driven by non-Gaussian L\'evy noises is still in its infancy, but some interesting works are emerging.
+The study of the large deviation principle for slow-fast systems driven by non-Gaussian L\'evy noises is still in its infancy, but some interesting works are emerging \cite{KS12,YD19}.
 The large deviations for a specific class of slow-fast systems, where the slow process is a diffusion and the fast process is a mean-reverting process driven by a L\'evy process, was studied in \cite{BCS16}.
 For system of the form \eqref{1} with $\delta=\varepsilon^{2}$, in which the slow and fast jump-diffusions are fully inter-dependent, the slow process has small perturbative noise and the fast process is ergodic, a large deviation principle was established in \cite{KP17}.
 Their methods based on viscosity sloutions to the Cauchy problem for a sequence of partial integro-differential equations and a construction of the sub- and super-solutions to related Cauchy problems.